 In terms of aesthetics, it offers something a little more understated compared to some other PC cases, providing function over form with some purposeful looks.

-Inside, you'll find all the benefits of a big case with support for fans up to 420mm in length, as well as 13 separate drive bays, and even pre-installed cable management ties so you can manage all your wiring all in one go in a convenient manner.
+Inside, you'll find all the benefits of a big case with support for fans up to 420mm in length, as well as 13 separate drive bays, and even pre-installed cable management ties so you can manage all your wiring in one go conveniently.

 There's already some good cooling inside the Enthoo Pro though, it must be said.
 You'll find a 200mm fan in the front and a 140mm fan in the rear, but you can add an even bigger one on the top if you so wish.
 As for ports, the front I/O features a blend of USB 3.0 and USB 2.0 ports as well as an audio/mic combo jack in case you need to plug things in.